 Service level description

-A service to safeguard the current and future Janet Network security (steering the security policies for all Janet Network connections) and Jisc members.
+CSIRT is a service to safeguard the current and future Janet Network security (steering the security policies for all Janet Network connections) and Jisc members.

 The primary function is to monitor, co-ordinate and resolve any security incidents that occur on the Janet Network.